Azure-Samples/cognitive-services-speech-sdk/samples/java/android/avatar/README.md

 * Press Shift+F10, or select **Run** \> **Run 'app'**.
 * In the deployment target windows that comes up, pick your Android device.
 * On your Android device, use the buttons in the user interface to run the sample.
+  * Touch `Start Session` button to setup video connection with Azure TTS Talking Avatar service.
+If everything goes well, you should see a live video with an avatar being shown on the screen.
+  * Type some text in the text box on top of the screen and touch `Speak` button to send the text to Azure TTS Talking Avatar service.
+The service will synthesize the text to talking avatar video, and send the video stream back to the browser.
+The application will play the video stream.
+You should see the avatar speaking the text you typed with mouth movement, and hear the voice which is synchronized with the mouth movement.
+  * You can either continue to type text in the text box and let the avatar speak that text by touching `Speak` button, or touch `Stop Session` button to stop the video connection with Azure TTS Talking Avatar service.
+If you touch `Stop Session` button, you can touch `Start Session` button to start a new video connection with Azure TTS Talking Avatar service.

 ## Note on Android permission handling